 Fenley~\cite{F94} and independently Barbot~\cite{B95} discovered a fundamental dichotomy among Anosov flows on $3$-manifolds, between those that are $\mathbb{R}$-covered and those that are not.
-Here an Anosov flow on $M$ is $\mathbb{R}$-covered if the leaf space of the weak (un)stable foliation when lifted to the universal cover $\widetilde{M}$ is homeomorphic to $\R$.
+Here an Anosov flow on $M$ is $\mathbb{R}$-covered if the leaf space of the lift of the weak-(un)stable foliation to the universal cover $\widetilde{M}$ is homeomorphic to $\R$.
 There is then a rich structure theory for such flows, essentially going back to Fenley's early work.
-Suspension flows of hyperbolic torus automorphisms are $\R$-covered, and in that case the global picture on $\widetilde{M}$ is that of a product and such flows are called \textbf{product $\R$-covered Anosov flows}.
+Suspension flows of hyperbolic torus automorphisms are $\R$-covered, and in that case the global picture on $\widetilde{M}$ is that of a product; such flows are called \textbf{product $\R$-covered Anosov flows}.

 The other classical example of an Anosov flow is given by the geodesic flow of a negatively curved metric on the unit tangent bundle of a closed surface, which is also $\mathbb{R}$-covered.
-In this case, however, there is no global product structure for the weak foliations and one obtains a ``skewed strip'', see~\cite{F94}.
+In this case, however, there is no global product structure for the weak foliations and one obtains a ``skewed strip''; see~\cite{F94}.
 In particular, one refers to such flows as \textbf{skewed $\R$-covered Anosov}.
-Furthermore, since the manifold is oriented, one can distinguish between those flows that are positive and negatively skewed.
+Furthermore, since the manifold is oriented, one can distinguish between those flows that are positively and negatively skewed.

 In fact, the geodesic flow is in addition the Reeb flow of a suitable contact form for the canonical contact structure on the unit (co)tangent bundle of the surface.
 Barbot~\cite{B01} showed that any Reeb flow of a positive contact structure, which is in addition Anosov, is automatically positively skewed $\R$-covered.
-The former will be called \textbf{contact Anosov}.
-Very recently, Marty~\cite{M24} was able to show the converse, giving a complete characterization of the $\R$-coveredness in terms of contact geometry.
+Such flows will be called \textbf{contact Anosov}.
+Very recently, Marty~\cite{M24} was able to show the converse, giving a complete characterization of $\R$-coveredness in terms of contact geometry.
 Hence, in what follows, one can use skewed $\R$-covered and contact Anosov interchangeably.

-The following proposition is well-known to the experts but we were not able to find proof in the literature.
+The following proposition is well-known to the experts but we were not able to find a proof in the literature.

 \begin{propintro} If $\Phi$ is a contact Anosov flow for a positive (resp.~negative) contact structure $\xi$, and if $\Phi$ is tangent to a positive (resp.~negative) contact structure $\xi'$, then $\xi$ and $\xi'$ are contact homotopic. \end{propintro}